 The trial is looking at two different oral doses of AT-5214 (dexmecamylamine HCl) versus placebo in patients with severe primary palmar hyperhidrosis (sweaty palms).
 Dexmecamylamine HCl is a single isomer of mecamylamine that inhibits α3β4 nicotinic receptors and is a nicotine acetylcholine antagonist.

 What else is happening in hyperhidrosis research?
 Find out by reading all three parts 2021 Hyperhidrosis Research & Treatment Pipeline Report (located in our blogs).
 Heads-up: it includes TEN really interesting hyperhidrosis studies focusing on everything from new ways to use iontophoresis, lasers, and botulinum toxin to manage excessive sweating that can be a complication of limb amputation.
 Love this type of work from us?
 Please support the International Hyperhidrosis Society so we can keep it coming.

 Do You Want to Help with Hh Research?

 For Hh sufferers, getting involved in research can be a potential path to treatment and a satisfying way to give back to the community that’s striving to make a difference in the excessive sweating sphere.
-To brush-up on the basics about clinical trials, click here.
+To brush up on the basics of clinical trials, click here.

 Motivated to read the latest medical journal articles and study outcomes related to hyperhidrosis so you’re totally in the know?
 Or, just want to catch up on the headlines of what’s happening in the world of sweat research?
 Be sure to visit the Published Scientific Research section on this website where we curate the most timely and relevant peer-reviewed pieces for you.

 This report has been provided so you’re up-to-date on hyperhidrosis-related research that is underway.
-Please note that all of the information provided is publicly available, although not from one easily-digestable source.
+Please note that all of the information provided is publicly available, although not from one easily digestible source.
 Until now!
 Donate to the IHhS and keep the info coming.